Promotions, Promo Codes and Deals

 The frame of the device has a metallic look as seen in the high-end Samsung flagships, although it's not made of metal.
 The button arrangement is such that the volume rockers are on the left edge and the power/lock key falls on the right edge.
 The top edge has the noise cancellation mic.
 The bottom edge is home to the headset jack, microUSB/charging port, and your microphone.

 The Samsung Galaxy J3 Mission features a speaker on the right side of the device, just above the power button.
 This is an excellent adjustment in design because the speaker is not blocked when you place the phone on a flat surface.
 The back panel is home to the rear camera as well as the LED flash.
 You will also notice the Verizon branding.
 The back panel is removable to gain access to the battery compartment and the slots for the SIM and microSD card.
 That pretty much sums up our tour around the Samsung Galaxy J3 Mission.

-The cameras on the Samsung Galaxy J3 Mission includes a 5-megapixel back camera and 2MP front camera.
+The cameras on the Samsung Galaxy J3 Mission includes a 5-megapixel back camera and a 2-megapixel front camera.
 This being an entry level gadget, the cameras do not pack high-end specs in terms of hardware, but the software features are pretty amazing.